-Frightening video featuring a group of United States Special Forces soldiers engaged in a firefight in Afghanistan offers a glimpse of combat not often seen by civilians.
-The clip, part of an upcoming documentary on the war in the Middle East, shows the sights and sounds of an active combat situation from the driver’s seat of a Humvee.
+Intense video posted online in 2012 featuring a group of United States Special Forces soldiers engaged in a firefight in Afghanistan offers a glimpse of combat not often seen by civilians.
+The clip, part of a documentary on the war in the Middle East, shows the sights and sounds of an active combat situation from the driver’s seat of a Humvee.

 The heart-pounding video appears to show at least three men inside the armored military vehicle actively engaged with enemy combatants.
 The soldiers quickly communicate with one another in order to zero in on the threat, and the intensity of the situation can be heard in their voices.